kwanjeeraw/grinnWeb/README.md

 grinnWeb
 =========
-An R web application for omics integration in the context of metabolic networks
+An R web application for omics integration in the context of human metabolic networks

 Version: 1.0 (10 Mar 2015)